Goal modeling: Goal modeling in UML

 UML's use case diagram provides a simple goal modeling notation.
 The bubbles name functional goals, so a Use case diagram forms a simple functions-only goal model: as Cockburn writes, use cases cover only the behavioral requirements.
 Roles are shown as actors (stickmen on the diagram), linked to the use cases in which they take part.
 The use cases are drawn as elliptical bubbles, representing desired behavioral goals.

 With the addition of misuse cases, the notation can model both desired goals and active threats.
 The misuse case notation shows negative (possibly hostile) stakeholders as the primary actors for the misuse cases; these may be grouped on the right-hand side of the diagram.
 The notation may assist in discovering suitable mitigating or preventative goals, shown as subsidiary use cases.
 These often have the aim of improving security, safety, or reliability, which are non-functional goals.
 Non-functional requirements can to some extent be described in use case style using misuse cases to define negative goals; but the (positive) goals thus discovered are often functional.
 For example, if theft is a threat to security, then fitting locks is a mitigation; but that a door can be locked is a functional requirement.

-The counter point is that Use Cases are not from Cognitive Science roots, whereas i* and KAOS are.
+The counterpoint is that Use Cases are not from Cognitive Science roots, whereas i* and KAOS are.
 Indeed, the literature behind Use Cases does not include discussion Goal Intention, Goal Refinement, Ends-Means, does not call out Rasmussen et cetera.
 There may be a predilection to relate Use Cases to Goals because of the visual metaphor of Goals rather than the semantics of Goal Refinement per Cognitive Science.